sandroos/MEP/README.md

      1 = future state
      2 = past state

     t           = exit time
     g           = gamma-factor
     x,y,z       = coordinates of the exit point vx,vy,vz    = components of the velocity

 There are a few example parameter files:

 ./mercury params.txt o.txt

-If o.txt is used as the name of the output file, there are gnuplot macros that can be used to visualize the results.
+If o.txt is used as the name of the output file, there are gnuplot macros that can be used to visualize the results:

 > gnuplot
 gnuplot> load "gp_obs"
 gnuplot> load "gp_fobs"